metooit/metooit.github.com/README.markdown

 [K.I.S.S](http://metooit.github.com)

 It is based on [Octopress](http://octopress.org).
 I like Octopress!
 It is really awesome!
-To write the blog in the hacker way.
+To write blog in the hacker way.

 ---